Jared Birchall: 2016–present: Working for Elon Musk

 In 2021, Birchall opposed the idea of having Igor Kurganov—a professional poker player without a financial background and an advocate for effective altruism who had quickly become close to Musk during the COVID-19 pandemic and entrusted with co-managing the foundation—handle charity requests.
 Musk terminated Kurganov the following year after Birchall reported that Kurganov had drawn the attention of the Federal Bureau of Investigation over foreign interference concerns.

 He joined the board of the Dogecoin Foundation—a nonprofit that advocates the Dogecoin ecosystem—as legal and financial adviser in August 2021.
 In a July 2023 court filing, Birchall declared that he exclusively manages Musk's cryptocurrency trades.

-He played a critical role in Musk's acquisition of Twitter in 2022.
+He played a critical role in the acquisition of Twitter by Elon Musk in 2022.
 He was heavily involved in the buyout negotiations and was in charge of dealing with the big banks to arrange multi-billion dollar loans that were key to closing the deal before a court-imposed deadline, which otherwise would have forced a trial.
 As Twitter underwent massive cost-cutting under Musk, Birchall was responsible for strategizing layoffs and approving expenditures for services.

+Birchall has been involved in acquiring a property in Austin, Texas, for the mothers of Musk's children to live in and offering secrecy agreements in exchange for large sums of money.

 Birchall incorporated Musk's artificial intelligence (AI) company xAI in 2023, where he is listed as secretary of the company.
-According to Fortune, he is also the CFO of the firm.
+He is also the CFO of the firm.
 In 2025, xAI brought in Mike Liberatore as CFO, but Birchall was reportedly still involved in financial decisions at the company, including raising new funds.

-Following Donald Trump's victory in the 2024 presidential elections, in which Musk was a major financial backer, Birchall has advised the Trump transition team on space policy and artificial intelligence, contributed to the formation of councils for AI development and cryptocurrency policy, and interviewed several candidates for positions at the State Department.
+Following Donald Trump's victory in the 2024 United States presidential election, in which Musk was a major financial backer, Birchall has advised the Trump transition team on space policy and artificial intelligence, contributed to the formation of councils for AI development and cryptocurrency policy, and interviewed several candidates for positions at the United States Department of State.

 Personal life

 Birchall is married and has five children.
 He is a practicing Latter-day Saint.
 He moved to Austin, Texas, in 2020.
-Prior to relocation he lived in Stevenson Ranch, California, where he was a counselor to the local church's bishop.
+Prior to relocation, he lived in Stevenson Ranch, California, where he was a counselor to the local church's bishop.